eytanohana/Graph-Algorithms/README.md

 - [BFS](BFS.ipynb)
 - [DFS](DFS.ipynb)

-A graph is a type of data structure that represented by a set of nodes/vertices and edges.
+A graph is a type of data structure that is represented by a set of nodes/vertices and edges.
 <img src="static/graph.png" width="60%"/>

 Graphs can be used to model many complex things like social networks where individuals are the nodes and connections between friends are the edges.